mola/coding_guidelines/README.md

 This repository holds guidelines for a range of different programming languages.
 These guidelines consist of a **style guide** which defines the general source code format and naming of e.g. variables.
-Furthermore there is a **programming guide** which defines general rules, does and don'ts to follow when writing source code.
+Furthermore there is a **programming guide** which defines general rules, do's and don'ts to follow when writing source code.

 > The purpose of this repository is to help developers to achieve a more uniform